Backdoor (song): Background

 Lil Durk and King Von were frequent collaborators, starting with 2019's "Crazy Story" remix and "Twin Nem", and 2020's "All These Niggas", "Baguette's" and "Down Me".
 Both artists hail from Chicago's O'Block section.
 Von garnered notoriety through his affiliation with Durk.
 "Backdoor" honors Von who died in November 2020 at the age of 26 after being shot outside the Monaco Hookah Lounge in Atlanta following a reported argument.
-The shootout resulted in the deaths of two men.
+The shootout resulted in the deaths of Von, along with two other men.
 "Backdoor" was released following Durk's one-month social media hiatus.
 He promoted the song with the hashtag #DoIt4Von.

 Composition

 Apart from the song being a tribute to King Von, it also sees Durk touch on his own personal struggles and cautioning on the dangers of running the streets.
 Over the piano-led instrumental, Durk references his success, fake love, and promises to make Von proud in the years to come.